Aspergillum: Origin

 Over running water – Literally "living", that is, spring water.
 The meaning appears to be this; some water (about a quarter of a log, an egg shell and half full, according to the rabbis) was taken from a spring, and put in a clean earthen vessel, and they killed the bird over this water, that the blood might drop into it...

 Further, these ceremonies conducted by the priest did not cure skin disease.
 According to Luke, the diseased person came to the priest after he had been healed (Luke 5:14).
 The task of the priest was to make the person who had been excluded from the camp, from his people, and from God, ceremonially clean.
 Through these ceremonial cleansings, which took place in two stages, a week apart, the diseased individual was restored to fellowship with God and with His people.

 The procedure was a first stage of cleansing which took place outside the camp.
 The man washed himself and his clothes, and shaved.
 Two birds were taken.
 The blood of one was used to purify the man.
 The death of that bird portrayed the end of the man's old life outside the camp, and the flight to freedom of the other pictured his liberation from the effects of the disease.
-Then the man might enter the camp again."
+Then the man might enter the camp again.

+Medieval Period

+Since the 9th century it became tradition for the priest to sprinkle ("asperse") holy water on altar, worshippers, and the dead, in coffin or grave.
+During mass, this ceremony would take place before Holy Communion, usually accompanied by singing of psalm 51.
+For this, the priest would use either a sprig of hyssop in reference or the aspergillum would be dipped into the situla, a small bucket made of metals such as bronze, wood or ivory.

 Other uses

-Aspergilla are also used in modern paganism, particularly to cleanse a ritual area in Wicca, as part of a spell, or during a Wheel of the Year festival in contemporary Witchcraft.
+Aspergilla are also used in modern paganism, particularly to cleanse a ritual area in Wicca, as part of a spell, or during a Wheel of the Year festival in Neopagan witchcraft.
 Lunarized water, saltwater, or rainwater are most typically used.

 Aspergillus, a genus of mold, was named in 1729 by the Italian priest and biologist Pietro Antonio Micheli.
 When viewed under a microscope, the mold cells were said to resemble an aspergillum.